 This is another one of the earliest ‘Of Mice and Men’ audiovisual adaptations directed by Gary Sinise and released in 1992.
 Sinise didn’t only direct the film but also featured as part of the front characters along with John Malkovich.

-Unlike the earliest version by Lewis Milestone which included excessively stretchered scenes of some characters such as Curley’s wife, Sinise’s ‘Of Mice and Men’ was replete with shortened scenes – even on broader characters like George and Lennie – but has been praised to be more faithful to Steinbeck’s novella than most.
+Unlike the earliest version by Lewis Milestone, which included excessively stretchered scenes of some characters such as Curley’s wife, Sinise’s ‘Of Mice and Men’ was replete with shortened scenes – even on broader characters like George and Lennie – but has been praised for being more faithful to Steinbeck’s novella than most.

 Steinbeck’s Other Adaptations

 Besides ‘Of Mice and Men’, there are also a few of John Steinbeck’s works that got the needed adaptations, and amongst those include; ‘The Grapes of Wrath’ which was shot in 1940, a year after its original book release and directed by John Ford.